CentyLab/PocketPD/ReadMe.md

 ## How to flash new firmware
+Note: Firmware at and before `0.9.5` is only for `PocketPD HW1.0`

+Step 1: Select the correct hardware version from [PocketPD's Firmware Releases](https://github.com/CentyLab/PocketPD/releases)

++ HW1.0: Also known as "Limited edition".
+Download `firmware_xx_HW1.0.uf2`
++ HW1.1: Our standard production version.
+Download `firmware_xx_HW1.1.uf2`

-You can mount the PocketPD as a removable drive by:
+Step 2: Mount PocketPD as a drive in your computer

+For MacBook user:
++ Method 1: (Easy)
+    + Short the BOOT pads at the back of the device with a tweezer in `HW1.0` or hold the BOOT button in `HW1.1`.
+    + Use a USB-A -> USB-C adapter, then use a USB-A -> USB-C cable to connect PocketPD to computer.
+PocketPD should pop up as `RPI_RP2` drive.
++ Method 2: (Intermediate)
+    + Use a USB-A -> USB-C adapter, then use a USB-A -> USB-C cable to connect PocketPD to computer.
+No drive will popup.
-+ Plug the device into your PC.
-Open Putty and open a Serial port with 1200 Baudrate.
+    + Use any serial monitor, and start a Serial port with 1200 Baudrate.
+PocketPD should pop up as `RPI_RP2` drive.

+For Windows user:
++ Method 1: (Easy)
-+ Short the BOOT pads at the back of the device with a tweezer, then plug the USB into your PC.
+    + Short the BOOT pads at the back of the device with a tweezer in `HW1.0` or hold the BOOT button in `HW1.1`.
+    + Use any USB cable to connect PocketPD to computer.
+PocketPD should pop up as `RPI_RP2` drive.
++ Method 2: (Intermediate)
+    + Use any USB cable to connect PocketPD to computer.
+No drive will pop-up.
+    + Open [Putty](https://www.putty.org/) and open a Serial port with 1200 Baudrate.
+PocketPD should pop up as `RPI_RP2` drive.

-Then you drag and drop the firmware.uf2 from .pio/build/pico/ in to the drive
+Step 3: Drag and drop the `.uf2` file into the drive

+If you build the firmware directly from VSCode, the `.uf2` file will be in `.pio/build/pico/`

 Detail guide [How to upload new firmware to PocketPD](https://github.com/CentyLab/PocketPD/wiki/How-to-upload-new-firmware-to-PocketPD)